 How Does Managed Transportation Work?

-The transportation provider will then take time to build a custom solution that supports the shipper’s goals and is optimized for quality, cost savings, and operational efficiencies.
+A managed transportation solution starts with a deep understanding of a shipper’s operations, needs, and challenges.
+The transportation provider will build a custom solution that supports the shipper’s goals and is optimized for quality, cost savings, and operational efficiencies.

 Depending on the shipper’s unique needs as well as the provider’s service capabilities and network, the custom-managed transportation solution could include a variety of transportation services, like truckload shipping, heavy haul trucking, less-than-truckload (LTL) shipping, etc.

-Once the provider is actively managing their portion of the shipper’s supply chain, they will handle any issues or inefficiencies on the shipper’s behalf.
+Once the provider is actively managing their portion of the shipper’s transportation supply chain, they will handle any issues or inefficiencies on the shipper’s behalf.
 They will also continue to seek out new opportunities to create efficiencies and improve their service.

-How is Managed Transportation Different?
+How Is Managed Transportation Different?

 This can make it difficult to suss out what differentiates managed transportation and what its potential benefits are to interested shippers.